 1. Petronas Twin Towers, Kuala Lumpur.

 These astonishing twin towers are world-famous.
 The Petronas twin towers stretch 452 meters high and are the tallest twin towers in the world.
 The most impressive part though is the architecture.
-The towers have so much character and you can see it from anywhere in Kuala Lumpur.
+The towers have so much character and you can see them from anywhere in Kuala Lumpur.
 You can book tours to walk across the sky bridge that connects the two towers and admire the beautiful city around you.

 Interested in a tour?
 View prices here.